There is someone lies dead in the bushes,

 though Tim has testified to that effect.

-evidence, called me a demon,
+the other evidence, called me a demon,

-said they knew what I'd been doing,
+they told me that they knew what I'd been doing

-never matched my blood or hair
+but never matched my footprints, blood or hair

-to that found at the scene, threw out the semen,
+to that found at the scene, threw out the semen

 and dared to tell me that my trial was fair.

-to connect me to the other
+to blame me for the murder of the other

-"Guilty beyond a reasonable doubt".'
+"Guilty beyond a reasonable doubt."'

-Johnny, while the clock was ticking,
+Johnny Frank Garrett, while the clock was ticking,

-'Anything besides this?' - 'Yes,
+'And is there anything besides this?' - 'Yes,

 I thank my friends and family for sticking